doublep/logview/README.md

 * Hide entries in the region: `H`
 * Show some explicitly hidden entries: `s`
 * Show explicitly hidden entries in the region: `S`
+* Show all manually hidden entries in the buffer: `r h`

 In Transient Mark mode `h` and `s` operate on region when mark is active.